 Note: For the purpose of calculating TPRS_agg,i, only the PRS resources fully or partially covered by the MG and PRS resources that satisfy the conditions for PRS BW aggregation are considered.

-{Nagg, Tagg}is UE capability combination per band to aggregate PRS resources from multiple PFLs within an effective PFL where Nagg is a duration of DL PRS symbols in ms corresponding to [durationOfPRS-ProcessingSysmbols] in TS 37.355 [34] processed every Tagg ms corresponding to [durationOfPRS-ProcessingSymbolsInEveryTms] in TS 37.355 [34] for a given maximum bandwidth supported by UE corresponding to [supportedBandwidthPRS] or [supportedBandwidthPRS] in TS 37.355 [34].
+{Nagg, Tagg}is UE capability combination per band to aggregate PRS resources from multiple PFLs within an effective PFL where Nagg is a duration of DL PRS symbols in ms corresponding to prs-durationOfTwoPRS-BWA-ProcessingSymbolsN or prs-durationOfThreePRS-BWA-ProcessingSymbolsN in TS 37.355 [34] processed every Tagg ms corresponding to prs-durationOfTwoPRS-BWA-ProcessingSymbolsT or prs-durationOfThreePRS-BWA-ProcessingSymbolsT in TS 37.355 [34] for a given maximum bandwidth supported by UE corresponding to maximumOfTwoAggregatedDL-PRS-Bandwidth or maximumOfThreeAggregatedDL-PRS-Bandwidth in TS 37.355 [34].

-Nagg' is UE capability for number of DL PRS resources that it can process in a slot as indicated by [maxNumOfDL-PRS-ResProcessedPerSlot] specified in TS 37.355 [34].
+Nagg' is UE capability for number of DL PRS resources that it can process in a slot as indicated by maxNumOfAggregatedDL-PRS-ResourcePerSlot specified in TS 37.355 [34].

-Except for deferred MT-LR as defined in clause 4.1a.5 [TS 23.273], the time TUE_RxTx_aggregated,Total starts from the first MG instance aligned with DL PRS resources in the assistance data for aggregation after both the NR-Multi-RTT-RequestLocationInformation message and NR-Multi-RTT-ProvideAssistanceData message message are delivered from LMF to the physical layer of UE via LPP [34] including a request to perform measurement by aggregating PRS resources from multiple PFLs via [nr-DL-PRS-JointMeasurementRequested].
+Except for deferred MT-LR as defined in clause 4.1a.5 [TS 23.273], the time TUE_RxTx_aggregated,Total starts from the first MG instance aligned with DL PRS resources in the assistance data for aggregation after both the NR-Multi-RTT-RequestLocationInformation message and NR-Multi-RTT-ProvideAssistanceData message message are delivered from LMF to the physical layer of UE via LPP [34] including a request to perform measurement by aggregating PRS resources from multiple PFLs via nr-DL-PRS-JointMeasurementRequested.

 For deferred MT-LR with other event than “Periodic Location” as defined in clause 4.1a.5.1 [TS 23.273], the time TUE_RxTx_aggregated,Total starts from the first MG instance aligned with DL PRS resources in the assistance data after the associated event(s) occurs.